VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/fulfillment/returns-exchanges.md

 * Reason for return.
 * Comment.

-The CSR must also specify whether theВ  physical return of items is required before refund can be issued
+The CSR must also specify whether the  physical return of items is required before refund can be issued

 Depending on whether the customer wants a refund or an exchange, the CSR has additional steps to execute: